 Every 12 hours, it was jumping.
 At first it had a 20% chance of developing into a full-fledged tropical storm or hurricane in the next 5 days, then that chance rose to 40%.
-With its counterclockwise rotation, steepening pressure and wind speed, things didn't look good.
+With its counterclockwise rotation, steepening pressure, and increasing wind speed, things didn't look good.
 Right before Yom Kippur, the chance of a major storm developing within the next two days rose to over 50%.

 But when I checked it Sunday morning after Yom Kippur, the chance of cyclone formation had dropped to...zero percent.